jdreaver/rust-os/README.md

 ## TODO

 - Multiprocessing (use multiple CPUs).
 This needs to be done ASAP or it will be very hard to debug in the future.
-  - BUG: Fix what appears to be a general protection fault and a restart.
-I bet we are deadlocking when trying to log the exception
+  - Ensure GDT, IDT, and anything else I missed are set up in secondary CPUs
-    - I think the problem might be GDT and lack of interrupts
+  - DRY common CPU setup bits between bootstrap processor and other CPUs.
+Make distinction between global init and per CPU, and maybe "early" vs "late" CPU init
   - Make sure hard coded `0` values for HPET, IOAPIC, and other interrupts (PCI?
 MSI-X?
 VirtIO?) is accurate.
 Make sure to use a processor ID newtype.
   - Store current processor ID and maybe LAPIC ID in `percpu` variable so we don't have to ask LAPIC.
 - Scheduler refactor: